This section describes the overall goals of the Eclipse Theia project.

 Theia provides a workbench frame, i.e., a window management system permitting the display of views, editors, and menus and makes available tools and interactions allowing the user to modify of the window layout, trigger commands, and use key bindings and other concepts known from a desktop tool such as drag and drop.

 Theia optionally provides common tool features as components to be reused by adopters.
-Common features are generic so that may be reused in several tools.
+Common features are generic, so that they may be reused in several tools.
 Examples for these common tool features include a file explorer, Git support and a code editor.

 Theia is an extensible and adaptable framework.
 Extensibility in this context means that you can easily add new features to a product built on the Theia platform (including UI and backend functionality).
 These new features can either be provided by the Theia project itself (common features), by other projects (e.g. Eclipse GLSP) or be custom features that are developed by an adopter.
 Adaptable in this context means that the workbench and all common features that are provided by the Theia project can be customized and adapted to project-specific needs.
 This includes changing or removing existing features and adjusting the look and feel.